-- 1. Seniority shall be accumulated by an employee based upon his/her length of creditable service with UPO and within his/her funding source and competitive level with respect to furloughs, lay-offs and reductions-in-force.
+1. Seniority shall be accumulated by an employee based upon his/her length of creditable service with UPO and within his/her funding source and competitive level with respect to furloughs, lay-offs and reductions-in-force.
 Creditable service shall exclude any period(s) of temporary employment.
 An employee in a part-time (non-temporary) position shall earn one-half the creditable service of a full-time employee.
-Funding sources shall be indirect cost, grant, or contract received from a Federal or D.C. government agency or private foundation, which provides funding for a UPO staff position. - 2.
-Upon the completion of the six (6) month Introductory Appointment, an employee shall receive a seniority rating dating back to his/her most recent hire date. - 3.
+Funding sources shall be indirect cost, grant, or contract received from a Federal or D.C. government agency or private foundation, which provides funding for a UPO staff position.

+- 2. Upon the completion of the six (6) month Introductory Appointment, an employee shall receive a seniority rating dating back to his/her most recent hire date. - 3.
 An employee shall lose his/her seniority: - a.
 If he/she quits. - b.
 If he/she is terminated. - c.
 If he/she fails to return from a leave of absence or upon the expiration of any such leave. - d.
 If he/she fails to return within five (5) days after receipt of notice of recall from layoff. - e.
 If he/she has been laid off and/or riffed and has not been recalled for two (2) years to that same position or a position with virtually the same duties and responsibilities. - 4.
-Furloughs, lay-offs, and reductions-in-force shall be in compliance with the requirements of this Agreement.
+Furloughs, lay-offs, and reductions-in-force shall be in compliance with the requirements of this Agreement. - 5.
+The Employer, in selecting employees for promotions to bargained-for positions with a higher maximum rate, agrees to adhere to the principle that the primary factors governing such selections will be the qualifications of the candidates being considered, provided; that the reclassification of employees to equivalent jobs with higher maximum rates shall not be considered promotions within the meaning of this Article.
+The employee whom the Employer finds is best qualified for a given position in the light of these factors will be selected; however, where the Employer finds the qualifications of two or more employees substantially the same, it will select from among them the employee with the greatest amount of seniority.
+Nothing in this paragraph shall be construed to prevent the Employer from promoting employees for unusually meritorious service or exceptional ability.